PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Sphinx
 ------

-Sphinx_ is the software used to generate `PlasmaPy's online documentation`_ from reST_ files and Python docstrings.
+Sphinx_ is the software used to generate `PlasmaPy's documentation`_ from reST_ files and Python docstrings.
 It was originally created to write Python's documentation and has become the de facto software for documenting Python packages.
 Almost all Python open-source packages